Kraków Ghetto: Formation of the Kraków Ghetto

-The ghetto was guarded by the German police (Schutzpolizei), the Polish police (Blue Police), and the Jewish police (Jüdischer Ordnungsdienst – OD), but the only police force inside the ghetto was the Jewish police.
+The ghetto was guarded by the German police (Schutzpolizei), the Polish police (Blue Police), and the Kraków Ghetto Jewish Police (Jüdischer Ordnungsdienst – OD), but the only police force inside the ghetto was the Jewish Police.
 With the formation of the ghetto, the OD had an office established at Józefińska Street 37 in Podgórze.
 In April 1941, the ghetto was enclosed by a wall made of barbed wire and stone; the stones used were designed to look like tombstones, but also included "...Jewish monuments and tombstones from the cemetery."
 The ghetto wall was constructed using Jewish forced labor.
 The ghetto was accessible by three entrances: one near the Podgórze Market, Limanowskiego Street, and the Plac Zgody.
 The Kraków Ghetto was a closed ghetto meaning that it was physically closed off from the surrounding area and access was restricted.
 Within other German-occupied areas, open ghettos and destruction ghettos existed.
 Movement in and out of the ghetto was restricted and Jews working outside of the ghetto had to have the proper documentation.
 Jews had to "...obtain the appropriate stamps for the Kennkarten [identification cards]..." from the Labor Office (Arbeitsamt).

 The ghetto was populated by approximately 16,000 Jews when it was first formed.
 Before the ghetto was cordoned off, it was home to around 3,500 residents.
 The ghetto consisted of 320 buildings.
 To accommodate the density, apartments within the ghetto were divided on a 2m² per person basis or by a standard of three people to one window.
 The Jewish Council (Judenrat) was responsible for determining the new housing assignments.
 Within the Kraków ghetto, Yiddish was the official language, not Polish.
 On 1 December 1939, an order was announced mandating that all Jews within the General Government wear an armband identifying them as Jewish.
 The white armbands with the blue Star of David were still required once Jews were moved into the ghetto.

 On 15 October 1941, the Third Decree of the General Governor's was enacted.
 This decree stated that Jews found outside "...their designated residential area will be punished with death."
 The punishment also applied to anyone found aiding Jews.
 The decree applied to all residents within the General Government.

 On 28 November 1941, the area that encompassed the ghetto was reduced.
 The population of the Kraków Ghetto increased because Nazis required the Jewish residents of 29 nearby villages to move to the ghetto.
 The size of the ghetto was reduced again in June 1942.
 The reductions in the size of the ghetto were associated with the deportation of Jews, including deportations to the Bełżec extermination camp.
 When apartments that were no longer included in the ghetto were vacated, possessions were stolen and the units were reassigned.
 The Municipal Housing Office was responsible for these apartments.